TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 ### Key-level rate limiting

 Key-level rate limiting is more focused on controlling traffic from individual sources and making sure that users are staying within their prescribed limits.
-This approach to rate limiting allows you to configure a policy to rate limit in two possible ways: limiting the rate of calls the user of a key can make to all available APIs, another form of global rate limiting just from one specific user, and limiting the rate of calls to specific individual APIs, also known as a “per API rate limit”.
+This approach to rate limiting allows you to configure a policy to rate limit in two possible ways: limiting the rate of calls the user of a key can make to all available APIs, another form of global rate limiting just from one specific user and limiting the rate of calls to specific individual APIs, also known as a “per API rate limit”.

 ### API-level rate limiting